 Since joining Crosier Kilgour, Mr. Richter has concentrated his experience on the building enclosure.
-He has completed field investigations and established testing and monitoring programs used to develop comprehensive drawing and specification packages.
-He was also involved in the building envelope commissioning for the new Manitoba Hydro office building in downtown Winnipeg among many others.
-Chris has also been instrumental in expanding the consulting services of the firm to include infrared thermography and has completed scans of a variety of high rise towers in Canada and the northern United States.
+He has completed field investigations and established testing and monitoring programs used to develop comprehensive repair packages.
+Chris has also been instrumental in expanding the consulting services of the firm to include infrared thermography and has completed scans of a variety of buildings including numerous high-rise towers in Canada and the northern United States.

 Chris graduated from Red River College in 1983 with a diploma in Design and Drafting Technology and completed the Computer Analyst Programmer certificate program from Red River College in 1991.
-Chris was certified as a Level I Thermographer in 2008.
-He has since upgraded his qualifications and was certified as a Level III Thermographer by the Infrared Training Centre in Boston, Massachusetts.
+Chris was certified as a Level III Thermographer by the Infrared Training Centre in Boston, Massachusetts in 2015.
 Chris has also been active in the industry serving as an executive member of the Manitoba Building Envelope Council since 2005.

-“Growing up as a farm kid in Manitobas Interlake, I was exposed to all types of engineering.
-I had to know many things from how a building is constructed to how an engine works.
-More importantly however, I needed to know how to fix them when they didn’t work.
-I like the fact that I can use these abilities to assist my clients in determining and correcting problems in their facilities.
+“Growing up as a farm kid I had to know many things from how a building is constructed to how an engine works but more importantly, I needed to know how to fix them.
+I like that I can use these abilities to assist my clients in determining and correcting problems in their facilities.
 I enjoy the variety in my work, it’s great to never do the same job twice.”